-Health Services: The College's Health Services will be available to students 24/7 through office hours and on call service.
+Students should contact security for urgent concerns after hours.
 On site point-of-service testing will be available and administered based on assessment of the student by the Health Services staff.
 Advanced testing is available if the test is negative but symptoms indicate the need for further testing.

 Individual Responsibility: All students, faculty, and staff should self-assess their medical condition daily, looking for signs and symptoms of COVID-19.
-If an individual becomes ill or tests positive for COVID-19, they must self-report immediately to the College Health Services, and take precautions to isolate, seek immediate medical treatment and/or testing.
+If an individual becomes ill or tests positive for COVID-19, they must self-report immediately to the Health Services, and take precautions to isolate, and seek immediate medical treatment and/or testing.

-Face masks: Universal masking is required for all students, faculty, and staff (including contractors), regardless of vaccination status across all campus locations.
+Face masks: Universal masking is required indoors for all students, faculty, and staff (including contractors and visitors), regardless of COVID-19 vaccination status, across all campus locations.